Understanding the pros and cons of Angular Development

-Though this is not applicable to modern-day computers with enough RAM/CPU’s and even mobile devices but older versions can definitely experience a lag due to all the inherent abstraction built inside angular.
+Though this is not applicable to modern-day computers with enough RAM/CPUs and even mobile devices older versions can definitely experience a lag due to all the inherent abstraction built inside angular.

 You may also like React Framework: The best choice to build modern web apps

-Also, an application which is not polyglot in nature can be hard to be extensible for developers not used to a certain programming language.
+Also, an application that is not polyglot in nature can be hard to be extensible for developers not used to a certain programming language.

 5. Angular two-way binding can both be its biggest use but also its Achilles' heel.